Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Introduction

-To address the limitations of current dataset distillation methods, recent approaches~\cite{sun2024diversity,gu2024efficient,su2024d} that avoid direct image optimization have shown promise for scaling dataset distillation to larger datasets and more complex model architectures.
+Subsequent methods~\cite{sun2024diversity,gu2024efficient,su2024d,chen2025influence,chan2025mgd,zhao2025taming} that avoid direct image optimization have shown promise for scaling dataset distillation to larger datasets and more complex model architectures, addressing several severe limitations of previous methods.
 RDED~\cite{sun2024diversity} leverages a pre-trained classifier (e.g., ResNet-18~\cite{he2016deep}) to select patches randomly cropped from real images and then concatenate them into synthetic images.
 While RDED achieves substantial performance improvements, it requires careful model selection and retraining of a classifier tailored to the specific dataset.
 Moreover, concatenated images often lack complete class-relevant features, especially for complex models with higher learning capacity.
-Minimax~\cite{gu2024efficient} addresses distillation by pruning the DiT model~\cite{peebles2023scalable} to generate synthetic datasets using regularization based on dataset representativeness and diversity.
-However, Minimax relies on a diffusion model pre-trained on ImageNet-1k~\cite{deng2009imagenet}, requiring fine-tuning for different target datasets, which limits flexibility.
-D$^4$M~\cite{su2024d} applies a pre-trained text-to-image Latent Diffusion Model (LDM)\cite{rombach2022high} to generate synthetic datasets by clustering original images in latent space.
-However, without constraints on distributional differences between the LDM’s pre-training data (e.g., LAION\cite{schuhmann2022laion}) and the target dataset (e.g., ImageNet-1K), D$^4$M can produce class-irrelevant or noisy images.
+Model-Finetuned methods~\cite{gu2024efficient,chen2025influence} address distillation by pruning the DiT model~\cite{peebles2023scalable} to generate synthetic datasets using regularization based on dataset representativeness and diversity.
+However, these methods rely on a diffusion model pre-trained on ImageNet-1K, requiring fine-tuning for different target datasets, which limits flexibility.
+Prototype-Finetuned methods~\cite{su2024d,chan2025mgd} apply a pre-trained text-to-image Stable Diffusion (SD)\cite{rombach2022high} to generate synthetic datasets by finetuning original images in latent space.
+However, without constraints on distributional differences between the LDM’s pre-training data (e.g., LAION\cite{schuhmann2022laion}) and the target dataset (e.g., ImageNet-1K), these methods can produce class-irrelevant or noisy images.